minjaelee0522/Austin-Bicycle-Analysis/README.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>In 2018, the top four kiosk stations were located on the UT Austin campus or in the West University neighborhood (Fig. 9), the latter is an area near the university that is commonly known for student housing and amenities.</p>
+<p>In 2018, the top four kiosk stations were located on the UT Austin campus or in the West University neighborhood, the latter is an area near the university that is commonly known for student housing and amenities.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->